-12.5.26 Mitigation measures similar to those employed for the construction phase will be implemented to minimise the risk of any contaminated surface water runoff from the Site during the decommissioning phase so that it does not have a detrimental effect on the receiving watercourse and the underlying aquifers.
-The surface water runoff will be

-- controlled using appropriate drainage measures and segregating uncontaminated surface water from any process effluent streams, as well as impermeable surfacing to minimise infiltration into the ground.
-This will minimise the potential for potential contaminants to migrate to controlled waters. - 12.5.27 If dewatering of the Site is required during the decommissioning phase a permit from the Environment Agency to discharge to surface water or a consent to discharge to foul sewer will be obtained, and arrangements will be made to store any waters collected during dewatering to determine whether contamination is present before deciding on where to discharge the waters.
+- 12.5.26 Mitigation measures similar to those employed for the construction phase of the Proposed Development will be implemented to minimise the risk of any contaminated surface water runoff from the Site during the decommissioning phase so that it does not have a detrimental effect on the receiving watercourse and the underlying aquifers.
+The surface water runoff will be controlled using appropriate drainage measures and segregating uncontaminated surface water from any process effluent streams, as well as impermeable surfacing to minimise infiltration into the ground.
+This will minimise the potential for potential contaminants to migrate to controlled waters. - 12.5.27 If dewatering of the Site is required during the decommissioning phase of the Proposed Development this may be tankered offsite or a permit from the Environment Agency to discharge to surface water will need to be obtained, and arrangements will need to be made to store any waters collected during dewatering to determine whether contamination is present before deciding on where to discharge the waters.
+Dewatering of an excavation may be undertaken without a permit subject to complying with conditions set out in the Environment Agency Regulatory Position Statement 'Temporary dewatering from excavations to surface water' (2018).